cbonoz/checkoutfs/README.md

 ### Technologies used

-- IPFS and Protocol labs (Hosting and sharing of assets): IPFS and Filecoin are the primary drivers making CheckoutFS possible.
+- IPFS and Protocol labs (persistence of storefront assets): IPFS and Filecoin are the primary drivers making CheckoutFS possible.
 Using web3.storage, a storefront or product page creator can host a distributed menu or catalog of items available for purchase with cryptocurrency.
 - Pillar (payments and wallet creation for uploaders) \* Enables wallet generation and onboarding for businesses that may not have crypto accounts already.
 Pillar exists on the wallet page and is integrated live to validate that a customer's web3 wallet is ready to accept payments.
 Pillar is also leveragable for the checkout process which would need further development.
 - Unlock Protocol (purchasing): Provides cryptocurrency gateway to enable visitors/customers to purchase items from the checkout page. https://app.unlock-protocol.com/dashboard
 - Audius: Music sharing and content listings.
 Audius API is integrated into the product for musicians to be able to sell rights/use to their music through catalog pages.
 Lookup any playlist ID and get an instant page.